 - Stagflation: The 1970s was the decade of “stagflation.”
 Interest rates and commodity prices rose, the nation was deeply divided politically, and the S&P was mostly flat.
 It was a difficult time for most Americans as debt and prices increased while incomes slowly followed.
 American prestige declined.
 2017 – 2025 could be a repeat of the 1970s.

 - Correction: The correction period saw the collapse of gold and silver prices and a bull market in stocks.

 - Rally phase: Almost all markets rallied when measured in devalued dollar units.
 Gold set a new all-time high (August 2011) and silver approached its 1980 bubble high.
-Central banks exercised more control over markets, engaged in monetary nonsense such as QE, near zero interest rates, direct purchase of equities, trillions of dollars in swaps, guarantees, taxpayer funded bail-outs, and policies that supported a “no banker left behind” mentality.
+Central banks exercised more control over markets and engaged in monetary nonsense such as QE, near-zero interest rates, direct purchase of equities, trillions of dollars in swaps, guarantees, taxpayer-funded bail-outs, and policies that supported a “no banker left behind” mentality.

 What Changed During the Levitation Phase Between Mid-2011 and Today?

 - U.S. national debt increased by $5.6 trillion, about 39%.
 (Borrow and spend and spend and spend…)

 - U.S. student loans increased by $0.60 trillion, about 70%.
 (Let the defaults begin.)